-3.3.3 Individual compensation for 2020 - Executive corporate officers' compensation
+3.3.3 Individual compensation for 2021 - Executive corporate officers' compensation

-Pursuant to the Ruling no. 2019-1234 of November 27, 2019, on the compensation of corporate officers of listed companies and the decree no. 2019-1235 of November 27, 2019, transposing Directive (EU) 2017/828 of May 17, 2017, amending Directive 2007/36/EC for the purpose of promoting the long-term commitment of shareholders, this Section 3.3.3 constitutes a report to shareholders on the compensation paid or awarded to each executive corporate officer of the Company during fiscal year 2020 in respect of their office.
+Pursuant to Ruling no. 2019-1234 of November 27, 2019, on the compensation of corporate officers of listed companies and decree no. 2019-1235 of November 27, 2019, transposing Directive (EU) 2017/828 of May 17, 2017, amending Directive 2007/36/EC for the purpose of promoting the long-term commitment of shareholders, this Section 3.3.3 constitutes a report to shareholders on the compensation paid or awarded to each executive corporate officer of the Company during fiscal year 2021 in respect of their office.
 This report contains the specific information required by Article L. 22-10-9 of the French Commercial Code as well as the additional information that the Board of Directors considers useful for an overview of executive corporate officers' compensation.

-This report concerns the executive corporate officers of the Company, i.e. (i) the Chairman and Chief Executive Officer and (ii) the Deputy Chief Executive Officer.
-The overall compensation paid or awarded in respect of 2019 is presented individually for the Chairman and Chief Executive Officer and for the Deputy Chief Executive Officer in Section 3.3.2, above.
-The variable and exceptional compensation package for the Chairman and Chief Executive Officer and Deputy Chief Executive Officer are subject to the approval by the Ordinary General Meeting of such a package for the person in question under the conditions set out in Article L. 22-10-34.
-The following sub-sections "A" and "B" present for the Chairman and Chief Executive Officer and the Deputy Chief Executive Officer, respectively, the information requested by law for this approval.
+This report concerns the executive corporate officers of the Company, i.e. (i) the Chairman and Chief Executive Officer and (ii) the Deputy CEO.
+The overall compensation paid or awarded in respect of 2021 is presented individually for the Chairman and Chief Executive Officer and for the Deputy CEO in Section 3.3.2, above.
+The variable and exceptional compensation package for the Chairman and Chief Executive Officer and Deputy CEO are subject to the approval by the Ordinary General Meeting of such a package for the person in question under the conditions set out in Article L. 22-10-34.
+The following sub-sections "A" and "B" present for the Chairman and Chief Executive Officer and the Deputy CEO, respectively, the information requested by law for this approval.

-A. The variable and exceptional compensation of the Chairman and Chief Executive Officer (2020: Philippe Archinard)
+A. The variable and exceptional compensation of the Chairman and Chief Executive Officer (2021: Hedi Ben Brahim)

-The total compensation for the Chairman and Chief Executive Officer paid or awarded in 2020 amounts to €754,341 in cash, and is valued at €916,341, including the share-based compensation awarded by the Board in 2020.
-The fixed compensation represents 53% of the cash compensation, the variable compensation represents the remaining 47%.
-This proportion complies with the ex-ante compensation policy adopted in 2020, which provided for variable compensation of up to 100% of the fixed compensation.
+The total compensation for the Chairman and Chief Executive Officer paid or awarded in 2021 amounts to $\le 308,011$ in cash, and is valued at $\le 2,208,417$ including the share-based compensation awarded by the Board in 2021 as well as benefits in kind (see Tables 1 and 2).
+Fixed compensation represents 71.4% of compensation in cash, with variable compensation representing the remaining 28.6%.
+This proportion complies with the ex-ante compensation policy adopted in 2021, which provided for variable compensation of up to 100% of the fixed compensation.